Why Cheap Hosting Makes WordPress Sites Vulnerable to Hackers

 Proper WordPress hosting isolates each site from others on the server.
 This is usually achieved through containerisation or dedicated resource allocation that prevents one compromised site from reading files or accessing the resources of another site.
 Containerised WordPress hosting, as provided by specialist managed hosts, gives each site its own isolated environment that is not affected by what happens on other sites on the same server.

 Good WordPress hosting keeps PHP updated and gives you control over which PHP version you use.
-This matters because you need to be able to test your site against a new PHP version before upgrading, and the hosting company needs to support the current and at least one previous PHP version at any given time.
+You need to be able to test your site against a new PHP version before upgrading, and the hosting company needs to support the current and at least one previous PHP version at any given time.
 Managed WordPress hosts handle this by testing your site against new PHP versions before automatically upgrading, and providing a staging environment where you can test yourself.

 Managed WordPress hosts also include server-level security tools that are configured specifically for WordPress.
 Web application firewalls that understand WordPress attack patterns, automatic malware scanning, and login protection that blocks brute force attacks at the server level before they reach WordPress.
-These are not things you configure yourself; they are managed by the hosting company as part of the service.
+These are managed by the hosting company as part of the service, not configured by you after the fact.

 What to Do if Your Site Is Already on Cheap Hosting